-Easter is over, April is speedily passing and ensuring success for all our students in the upcoming exams and tests is rarely far from our minds.
-Here are 3 ways video technology can not only support exam and test preparation, but enhance it for both teachers and students.
+Easter is over, April is speedily passing and ensuring success for all your students in the upcoming exams and tests, I'm sure, is rarely far from your minds.
+Here are 3 ways video technology can not only support exam and test preparation, but enhance it for both you and your learners.

 The answer to this question is usually time and inevitably the need for lesson cover.
 This is not the point in the year when we want to leave our own classes.
 However with video technology, a colleague’s particularly strong explanation, analogy or breakdown can be shared with teachers or even directly with students.
 It can be watched again and again, whenever suits.